IDIOM CONNECTION

 come to grips with (something)

-The woman has finally come to grips with her husband`s gambling.
+The woman is trying to come to grips with her husband`s money problems.

 come to know (someone or something)